ojosproject/iris/docs/create-a-feature.md

 - `schema.sql`
 - `structs.rs`

+You must add `mod folder_name` at the top of the `main.rs` file to make the folder visible to the program.

 ### Storing data

 Iris has two ways to store data in the backend, both with their own beneficial